Code-Institute-Submissions/Milestone-Project-168/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used are blue and white, as these complement each other nicely.
 I also feel that blue is a calm and relaxed colour and thats the feel I want to encourage in the website; that this is a place to chill and not worry about time or work.
 I used a background image with a pattern as I feel that is more interesting than a plain coloured background.
-However, I chose a pattern that isnt 'busy' so as not to be distractng to the eye when playing the games.
+However, I chose a pattern that isnt 'busy' so as not to be distracting to the eye when playing the games.
     -   #### Typography
         -   The Roberto Condensed font is used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Roberto Condensed is easy to read, attractive and appropriate to the asthetic of the site.
+Roberto Condensed is easy to read, attractive and appropriate to the aesthetic of the site.
 The font colour throughout is white to make it stand-out and for ease of reading against the background.
     -   #### Imagery
-        -   I created the site logo using Adobe Photoshop and a stockphoto located online that I edited to suit my purpose.
+        -   I created the site logo using Adobe Photoshop and a stock photo located online that I edited to suit my purpose.
 The images for the cards had to fit each theme, Marvel Characters for level 1 and travel pictures for level 2.
 The images had to be re-sized to be uniform and fit in the game-grid, they also had to be clear and of good quality so that the users were able to match them properly.

 ## Wireframes page designs:
 Home page wireframe: